RadiumProduction/Birth/README.md

 ##Basic functionality
 * Retweet specified tweets.
 * Favorite retweets.
-* Save and load specified data "birth data".(Extension is ".br".)
+* Save and load specification data "birth data".(Extension is ".br".)
 * Register plurality of twitter accounts.
 * Blocked list.
 (If you register words or accounts to block list, Birth doesn't retweet tweets included these.)
 * Tweet about staus of use.
 (The number of times that Birth retweeted,)